 - It is also a good idea to take photographs of the accident scene, as well as photos of the road and/or intersection in which the accident occurred and pictures of any damage to all vehicles involved and damaged property in the area.

 - The bottom line is the more detail you can provide about the accident, the better your chances of proving negligence.

 If you feel you do have a personal injury claim against a trucking company, do not hesitate to contact a lawyer.
 An experienced personal injury lawyer will be the most important weapon you can have in your fight to get the payment to which you may be entitled.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Hub Group, Inc, you may not be entitled to any compensation.
+If you file a claim against Hub Group, Inc, or any other party, you may not be entitled to any compensation.